 Skills progression as demonstrated by successful passage of an exam

-NLF: Boards must that:
+NLF: Boards must ensure that Workforce Solutions Office staff documents TAA and WIOA participants’ achievement of MSGs in WorkInTexas.com by entering:

-the Common Measures Youth Literacy-Numeracy Gains measure is no longer active; and
+pretest and posttest results for EFL gains in the Educational Functioning Level for Measurable Skills Gain ribbon; and

-although EFL gains are primarily demonstrated through pretest and posttest scores, posttesting is not required for Youth program participants.
+all other MSG-related data in the Measurable Skills Gain ribbon of the applicable program.

 NLF: When pretesting and posttesting are used to demonstrate EFL gains, Boards must use the National Reporting System (NRS)–approved tests that have also been approved by TWC’s AEL program.
 NRS-approved tests and scoring systems are included in test benchmarks for NRS EFLs.